Of Commerce, Counsel & the Coin

 The House of Cards

 There is no means of avoiding the final collapse of a boom brought about by credit expansion.
-The alternative is only whether the crisis should come sooner as the result of voluntary abandonment of further credit expansion, or later as a final and total catastrophe of the currency system involved.
+The alternative is only whether the crisis should come sooner as the result of a voluntary abandonment of further credit expansion, or later as a final and total catastrophe of the currency system involved.

-— Ludwig von Mises
+Ludwig von Mises · Human Action

 The two percent inflation target that now governs most central banks did not emerge out of any rigorous economic analysis.
-It originated from an offhand remark by New Zealand's finance minister during a television interview in the late 1980s.
+It originated from an offhand remark by New Zealand’s finance minister during a television interview in the late 1980s.
 The Federal Reserve adopted it as an internal policy in the mid-1990s, kept it secret from the public for sixteen years, and formally announced it in January 2012.
 No democratic legislature voted on it nor did any elected official choose it.
 And yet this arbitrary number means that by design, every dollar loses at least two percent of its purchasing power every year.
-That is not a flaw in the system.
+This is not a flaw in the system.
 It is the system itself.

-Jorg Guido Hulsmann, in his monograph Deflation and Liberty, identified the political logic at work.
-Deflation, he observed, "puts a break, at the very least a temporary break, on the further concentration and consolidation of power in the hands of the federal government and in particular in the executive branch.
-It dampens the growth of the welfare state, if it does not lead to its outright implosion."
+Beneath the economics runs a politics, and Jorg Guido Hulsmann traced it in Deflation and Liberty.
+Falling prices, he argued, act as a brake upon the state, checking the concentration of power in the government and above all in its executive, and doing the one thing the holders of that power can never pardon: “It dampens the growth of the welfare state, if it does not lead to its outright implosion.”
 Inflation serves power.
 Deflation restrains it.
 Is it any wonder which one the state prefers?

 Hiding in Plain Sight